RANGER: A Monocular Zero-Shot Semantic Navigation Framework through Visual Contextual Adaptation: Related Work

 \section{Related Work}

-\textbf{Object Goal Navigation.} The task of locating a specified object in an unknown environment is widely applicable in robotic systems.
-Current approaches to object-goal navigation can be categorized into: (1) Approaches involving the use of pre-trained visual encoders to transform first-person observations into visual vectors, which are then processed by a navigation policy network through extensive imitation or supervised learning (\eg~\cite{yadav2023ovrl,ramrakhya2023pirlnav,zhang2024navid,batra2020objectnav,ehsani2023spoc,chen2023object,huang2023embodied}), thereby equipping robots with semantic navigation abilities.
-However, these approaches suffer from overfitting to simulation environments, which limits their generalization to real-world settings.
-Additionally, they are constrained by predefined object categories, restricting their ability to navigate to arbitrary unseen objects or visual targets.
-(2) Approaches that focus on Zero-Shot Object Navigation (\eg~\cite{Kuang2024, Gadre2023, yokoyama2024vlfm, Wu2024Voronav,yin2025unigoal, yuan2025being0, poliformer2024}).
-These methods explicitly construct environmental maps and utilize VLMs~\cite{Liu2023, OpenAI2023, bai2023qwen} or LLMs~\cite{dubey2024llama, team2023gemini} to select the most valuable frontier or waypoint for exploration.
-For instance, in Cow~\cite{Gadre2023}, the robot explores the nearest frontier point until the target is detected using CLIP features~\cite{clip} and open-vocabulary object detectors~\cite{Caron2021}.
+\textbf{Object Goal Navigation.} Current object-goal navigation methods include: (1) Learning-based approaches that train navigation policies over visual features extracted by pre-trained encoders via extensive imitation learning (\eg~\cite{ramrakhya2023pirlnav,zhang2024navid,batra2020objectnav,ehsani2024spoc,chen2023object,huang2023embodied,yu2025c}).
+However, these methods often overfit to simulations and are restricted to predefined object categories, limiting open-world generalization.
+(2) Approaches that focus on Zero-Shot Object Navigation (\eg~\cite{kuang2024openfmnav, gadre2023cows, yokoyama2024vlfm, wu2024Voronav,yin2025unigoal, yuan2025being, yu2024vln}).
+These methods explicitly construct environmental maps and utilize VLMs~\cite{ achiam2023gpt, bai2023qwen} or LLMs~\cite{grattafiori2024llama, team2023gemini} to select the most valuable frontier or waypoint for exploration.
+For instance, in Cow~\cite{gadre2023cows}, the robot explores the nearest frontier point until the target is detected using CLIP features~\cite{radford2021learning} and open-vocabulary object detectors~\cite{caron2021emerging}.
 ESC~\cite{zhou2023esc}, L3MVN~\cite{yu2023l3mvn}, and Voronav leverage LLMs for reasoning and decision-making to enhance performance.
 VLFM~\cite{yokoyama2024vlfm} employs a VLM to build semantic values on the map based on first-person observations and textual prompts, selecting the highest-scoring frontier.
 Their reliance on depth information, precise pose estimation, and task-specific fine-tuning often limits their performance in real-world scenarios, where depth data may be inaccurate or unavailable.
 These methods also hinder the ability to perform contextual learning, making it challenging for robots to leverage freely available monocular videos to improve exploration efficiency and adapt to new environments.